jroberts07/fpl-stats-api/Readme.md

  - The API should be built following the micro service design principles and crucially that each request should be independent of all others.
  - The API uses the async python framework Sanic.
 For more complex statistics multiple FPL API endpoints will need to be called and the data processing may involve complex loops.
 Thus async is required to keep processing time to a minimum.
  - A mongoDB has been attached in the Dockerfile.
-This is currently unused but the rationale behind it is that some static data from the FPL API may be able to be stored here and only needs updating when there is a data reload (often weekly).
-This would save making requests to the FPL API on every request.
+This is used to store FPL data when requersts are made in order to prevent repeated calls to the FPL endpoints.
+This data should have expiry times set to the application knows when it needs to request fresh data.

 # Usage